 One of my favorite creative trust games for students is this one!
 Have your students form pairs.
 The students can’t see each other.
 One student gets a drawing you have prepared earlier.
 Ideally, the drawing should be something relevant to what you are teaching.

 The student holding the drawing needs to give good instructions to the other student.
 The other student needs to draw it without being able to see the original picture.
 If you want to spice up the classroom game, you can put a variety of conditions to it, such as ‘no asking questions’, ‘must draw with your non-writing hand’, etc. Aren’t you curious about the results?

 When you use this team building energizer as a revision activity, you let the pair explain to the rest of the class what the drawing is about.

-Now your students in your classroom are much closer, they should learn better as well.
-The fact that they like going to school now is very important.
-Make sure to take the time for team building exercises and trust games such as these ones, not only on the first day of school, but once every few weeks across the entire year.
+Now students are much closer.
+They may learn better, as well.
+It is important for students to enjoy going to school.
+Check out this blog post for ready-to-use first day school lessons it includes introduction games.
+Make sure to take the time for team building exercises and trust games such as these, not only during the first days of school, but once every few weeks across the entire year.
+Check out these classroom energizers and first day of school activities, so you can get to know your students better.
 In fact, why not try out all the team building activities for students mentioned above this school year?
-Investing time now means they know each other well the next school year too.
+Investing time now means they will know each other better next school year, too.

 Duplicate the examples created with BookWidgets in your own account.
 In this group you can find them all.